mtanzim/crypto-stream/README.md

 # crypto-streams

 A Go/Node project that receives a stream of cryptocurrency data from an external websocket api, and publishes them to a Kafka broker.
 The messages are then subscribed to by a set of clients.
+The services are connected using Docker.

 ## Components